PGDip in English as an Additional Language

 Interviews are normally held as part of the admissions process.

 Candidates will be shortlisted based on academic ability, potential, and fit of interests with the course content.
 Interviews for shortlisted candidates are normally held two to six weeks after the closing date of the admissions round.
-They are conducted by two interviewers, in person or using Teams video-conferencing, and will focus on candidates’ academic and professional background.
+They are conducted by two interviewers, in person or online, and will focus on candidates’ academic and professional background.
 Interviews last approximately 20-25 minutes.
 Candidates’ understanding of themes related to the education of EAL/multilingual learners and associated research may be explored.
-Candidates may be asked to outline their research interests and how these might be developed during the dissertation element of the course, although students are not expected to already have a fully developed research plan.
+Candidates may be asked to outline their research interests and how these might be developed during the dissertation element of the course, although students are not expected to have a fully developed research plan at this stage.
 This will be developed in discussion with successful applicants’ supervisors once they have started the course.
 Candidates may also be asked why they want to study in this area and the reasons why this particular course is of interest.

 Offer conditions for successful applications